For many people, visiting certain countries with -apparently- no tourist attraction doesn’t make much sense.

 These mountains belong to the Asir National Park, a place full of hiking trails, picnic spots, horse or biking tours, wild nature and amazing campsites.

 Descending through these mountains filled with monkeys, you reach one of the most important towns in the Middle East and today the most Instagrammable town in the whole of Saudi Arabia.

 It was historically an important stop for pilgrims travelling to the holy cities of Mecca and Medina.

 It was here, among buildings made of stone and quartz similar to those on the other side of the Yemeni border, that the tribes achieved independence for the region by defeating an army of 50,000 Ottoman soldiers.

 In the northwest of Saudi Arabia -in the Tabuk region- you will find the most spectacular desert and of the least explored areas of Saudi Arabia that it still remains untouched.

-Not all deserts are the same, and not all are vast stretches of sand, this one, in particular, is made up of thousands of rocky formations expanding over hundred of kilometres; creating a breathtaking landscape.
+Not all deserts are the same, and not all are vast stretches of sand.
+This one, in particular, is made up of thousands of rocky formations expanding over hundreds of kilometres, creating a breathtaking landscape.

 It is very common to see natural arches.
 You can even find a canyon -Al Shaq canyon- and a dry salt lake.

 Due to its remoteness, it is difficult to have access to this area; the best option is to go with an expert driver, spend the day roaming around the desert and end up the day with a dinner under the Milky Way.

 The Mahajah desert is probably the best place for astrophotography in Saudi Arabia.